JEBailey/sling-resourcelocator/README.md

 ### Types
 All types are converted to either a String or a Number.
 For direct equivalence the comparison is done as a String.
 For relational comparisons the object will be adapted to a number.

+### Dates
+Dates are special, there are three ways to enter a date.